 The Russian pursuit of Utopia

 ‘The Enlightenment’ comes under a great deal of attack but what does the term refer to?
-I worked on this theme in a stimulating three months at The Intsitute of Advanced Study at The University of Durham and you can read the results in their online journal Insights 7 and also on my blog.
+I worked on this theme in a stimulating three months at The Intsitute of Advanced Study at The University of Durham in 2014 and you can read the results in their online journal Insights 7 and also on my blog.
 The German Aufklärung is rather a different creature from its French and British counterparts, especially when it comes to the accommodation of religious and imaginative experience, so I give it special treatment.
 The extraordinary denigration of the Enlightenment by Adorno and Horkheimer needs to be understood in its historical context, and note taken of the authors’ own apologetic preface in 1972 to emotional views they expressed in exile in 1944.

 Marek Hlasko has been called the James Dean of Polish fiction in the 1950s but his filmstar good looks were nothing compared to ruthless stories he told based on his life as a truckdriver in a remote, snowbound part of the country, and on tough, depressing conditions in Poland post-war.
 From briefly being the darling of literary circles and the recipient of a state prize he became persona non grata and after an official trip abroad was refused reentry to his homeland.
 His life as an illegal drifter took him to Israel in the early 1960s, where Killing the Second Dog is set.
 He committed suicide in 1969.
 New Vessel Press has reprinted this short novel with my introduction, release date March 5th, 2014.
 Find out more!

 A short story, ‘Lighten our Darkness’, in Standpoint December 2013, and, meanwhile, not to forget, my novels

 Girl in a Garden (Atlantic, 2003)

 In a Place Like That ( Harbour Books, 1998)